 0-20-20 Fertilizer is a low nitrogen fertilizer that can help you grow plants with more growth potential.
 It also contains high amounts of potassium and phosphorus, which are good for plants, but can limit their growth if they are not available.
 It is best to use these types of fertilizers sparingly, as they may be better spent elsewhere.
 0-20-20 is also a good winterizing fertilizer because it can also be used as a weed control product.

 However, this zero nitrogen fertilizer does not work for all plants.
 It is generally used for winterizing purposes, such as fertilizing clover.
 While it is not the best choice for all plants, it does have a few niche uses.
-During the winter months, plants use very little nitrogen, and rain and snow can easily wash it away.
+During the winter months, plants use very little nitrogen, and rain and snow can easily wash them away.
 Therefore, a winterizing fertilizer is best used in the fall months leading up to winter.

 It is a good choice for most plants

 0-20-20 fertilizer contains the right ratio of nitrogen, phosphate, and potash for most plants.
-It is best applied in early spring, just before the plants begin to grow, or in late fall before they have gone dormant.
-This fertilizer should be avoided during the hot summer months or heavy rain, since these conditions will leach nutrients very quickly from the soil.
+It is best applied in early spring, just before the plants begin to grow, or in late fall, before they have gone dormant.
+This fertilizer should be avoided during the hot summer months or heavy rain since these conditions will leach nutrients very quickly from the soil.

 0-20-20 fertilizer is made in varying ratios for a variety of soil types.
 It is meant for fertilizing various crops, such as autumn-spring cereals, sugar beets, and soybeans.
 This liquid fertilizer contains low levels of nitrogen, which is beneficial for preventing disease and pests.
-It is also easy to use, and is available in many colors and ratios.
+It is also easy to use and is available in many colors and ratios.

 You can apply a triple 20 granule before planting a seedling.
 This will help the roots set in faster, resulting in a more abundant harvest.
-You can also mix triple 20 granules with water-soluble fertilizer and water your new planting.
+You can also mix triple 20 granules with a water-soluble fertilizer and water your new planting.
 By using a 20-20-20 fertilizer, you will ensure the health of your plants and reap a bountiful harvest.